unconnected-dev/javascript-18/_udemy/understanding_es6_and_beyond/readme.txt

 Variable Shadowing
 When a variable is declared inside a block or loop with the same name as an outer variable, the inner declaration shadows the outer one within that scope.

+Immutable Binding
+The primary difference between const and let is that const ensures the variable binding is immutable, meaning the reference to the value cannot be changed once set.

+Mutable Values
+If a const variable points to an object or array, the contents of that object or array can still be modified.
+The immutability applies only to the variable's binding, not the value it holds.